Finalshare90/Finals-Memory-Game/README.md

 # Finals-Memory-Game
-A costumizable and simple puzzle game loader.
+A costumizable, bug loaded and simple puzzle game loader.